rust-lang/rust/src/doc/reference.md

 Users of `rustc` can define new syntax extensions in two ways:

-* [Compiler plugins][plugin] can include arbitrary
-  Rust code that manipulates syntax trees at compile time.
+* [Compiler plugins][plugin] can include arbitrary Rust code that manipulates syntax trees at compile time.
+Note that the interface for compiler plugins is considered highly unstable.

 * [Macros](book/macros.html) define new syntax in a higher-level, declarative way.